 A sculpture on request and too cheerful

-It was Lord Byron himself who, during his stay in the Italian capital, went to the sculptor Thorvaldsen 's workshop in a cape to have a bust made to measure.
+It was Lord Byron himself who, during his stay in the Italian capital, went to Thorvaldsen' s workshop in a cape to have a bust made to measure.

 For this purpose, the writer took the pose of the heroic characters in his novels, to which the artist replied: "Wouldn't you prefer to sit more comfortably?
 It is not necessary for you to adopt that expression. -It is mine- replied the poet."
 Finally, on finishing the torso, the litterateur was disappointed, "It doesn't look like me.
 I have the most unhappy air ".